kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/checklist_b4_class_assignments.md

+# in review due to the new JupyterLab image in GCP.
+I'll remove this message when it's ready to go

 ### UCB MIDS W205 - Kevin Crook's checklist before class and before doing assignments:

 These are general instruction for how to do some updates and cleanup before class or before working on assignments.
 These will clear up a lot of issues students have struggled with in the past.